 Now, if those same subscribers get your emails four times a month, the average order count per campaign goes up to 4.79.
-Each time you send a campaign, you get about 5 orders.
+Each time you send a campaign, you get about five orders.

 If you multiply that by the four campaigns you send a month, that means that at the end of the month you get about 20 orders in total.

-So while the open rate does go down as the email frequency increases, the orders each month go up.
+So while the open rate does go down as the email frequency increases, you can still expect purchase rates to increase.

-This is even more dramatic when we only focus on those campaigns that have at least 1 order per month, as in the chart below:
+This is even more dramatic when we only focus on those campaigns that have at least one order per month, as in the chart below:

 While the open and click rates drop dramatically as the email frequency increases, the average order count per campaign goes up steadily (up to 19 emails per month or 3-5 emails per week).

-- The more emails you send, the more visible your brand is.
-Even if customers do not open your email, it helps to stay at the front of their mind.
+- The more promotional emails you send, the more visible your brand is.
+Even if customers do not open your email, it helps to stay at the top of their mind.